What types of polished concrete do you offer?

 What is the difference between mechanically polished concrete (MPC) and a grind and seal (G&S)?

-A Grind and Seal however can be used for indoor or outdoor – and is a cheaper alternative to the authentic polished concrete and very popular in cafes and restaurants as well as outdoor areas, garages, driveways and homes.
+A Grind and Seal however can be used for indoors or outdoors – and is a cheaper alternative to the authentic polished concrete and very popular in cafes and restaurants as well as outdoor areas, garages, driveways and homes.
 This procedure involves grinding the concrete to prepare it for a clear coating of a sealer like a polyurethane or epoxy.
 The clear coating will protect your concrete and if desired we can use a special grit in the top layer in order to make floors non-slip (ideal for around pools, and any wet areas).
 The final product still looks similar to the mechanically polished concrete, however it is the sealer that gives the floor an artificial shine – and so like any topical coating, over time this will start to wear and eventually need to be sanded back and re-applied.
 Sealers will generally last 2-7 years depending on traffic and they are available in a matte, semi-gloss or a high gloss finish.

 Grind & Seal